 Thus, we can conclude that God has other intentions to convey.
 Whatever those are, they have a future fulfillment, as there is no clear significant historical fulfillment.
 As we begin to see more end-time Biblical prophecies take place before our eyes (exhibit A being the regathering of the Jews after centuries-long exile to their land promised by God in an eternal unilateral covenant), we can expect many prophecies which had been "sealed" for centuries will suddenly emerge into clearer understanding.
 As with any commentary, our efforts here to interpret God's Word are imperfect suggestions only.

-In his fascinating 1799 commentary "Critical Disquisitions on Isaiah 18", Samuel Horsley provides prescient insight regarding the unknown nation which is the primary subject of this prophecy, as well as the context.
+Long before the United States became a world superpower which has played a vital role in Israel's restablishment, a Christian author wrote an amazing interpretation of Isaiah 18.
+In his fascinating 1799 commentary "Critical Disquisitions on Isaiah 18", British Bishop Samuel Horsley provides prescient insight regarding the unknown nation which is the primary subject of this prophecy, as well as the context.
 He says that nation "is destined to be principal instrument in the hand of Providence, in the great work of re-settlement of the Jews in the Holy Land, by characters by which they will be evidently known, when the time arrives."
 Amazingly, Horsley wrote these words a century before the Zionist movement commenced to restore the Jewish people to their historical land.

 All you inhabitants of the world,